RandomExpletive/Digiborg/README.md

 # Digiborg
 Digiborg watchface for Pebble

-shamelessly based on the 91dub watchface
+shamelessly based on the 91dub watchface's code structure